We've all experienced it: We're reading a book, or a comic, or a website, when all of a sudden:

 - Sega Genesis game Comix Zone, happening inside a comic book, is filled with this.

 - Many of She-Hulk's attacks in Marvel vs. Capcom 3 produce one of these, as does Deadpool's 4th Wall Crisis Hyper Combo (you know, the one where he hits you with his health bar).

 - In the 1989 Arcade Game Violence Fight, every time somebody got knocked to the floor a written sound effects as "BOGON" or "DOGOON" would pop up.

 - In Captain America and the Avengers, comicbook-style fight noises such as "KRAK!" and "WABOOM!" appear on screen.

-- Mario Kart 64 has sound effects such as "POOMP!" when hitting the ground, and "SKREEEEEEEEEEEE" when sliding over a banana peel.
+- Mario Kart 64 has sound effects such as "POOMP!" when hitting the ground hard (like from a long jump), and "WHIRRRR" when sliding over a banana peel.